Trappist beer: History

 The Catholic Trappist order originated in the Cistercian monastery of La Trappe, France.
 Various Cistercian congregations existed for many years, and by 1664 the abbot of La Trappe felt that the Cistercians were becoming too liberal.
 He introduced strict new rules in the abbey and the Strict Observance was born.
 Since this time, many of the rules have been relaxed.
 However, a fundamental tenet that monasteries should be self-supporting is still maintained by these groups.

 Monastery brewhouses, from different religious orders, have existed across Europe since the Middle Ages.
 From the very beginning, beer was brewed in French Cistercian monasteries following the Strict Observance.
 For example, the monastery of La Trappe in Soligny already had its own brewery in 1685.
 Breweries were later introduced in monasteries of other countries as the Trappist order spread from France into the rest of Europe.
 The Trappists, like many other religious orders, originally brewed beer to feed the community, in a show of self-sufficiency.
 Nowadays, Trappist breweries also brew beer to fund their works and charitable causes.
 Many of the Trappist monasteries and breweries were destroyed during the French Revolution and the World Wars.
-In the last 300 years, there were at least nine Trappist breweries in France, six in Belgium, two in the Netherlands, one in Germany, one in Austria, one in Bosnia and possibly other countries.

 In 1997, eight Trappist abbeys – six from Belgium (Orval, Chimay, Westvleteren, Rochefort, Westmalle and Achel), one from the Netherlands (Koningshoeven) and one from Germany (Mariawald) – founded the International Trappist Association (ITA) to prevent non-Trappist commercial companies from abusing the Trappist name.
 This private association created a logo that is assigned to goods (cheese, beer, wine, etc.) that respect precise production criteria.
 For the beers, these criteria were the following: